 Fortunately for her, she was able to play basketball and a couple of other sports in college.
 Of course, I would have wanted to be like her.
 Perhaps I could have been: I played soccer in high school.
 However, my real passion always lay with cycling, and only a few colleges had teams or even clubs for cycling.
 To my knowledge, none were for women.

-Although I repressed my desire to be a woman then, and for most of the next three decades, I always felt, deep down, that there was no contradiction between wanting to ride the world, and to race, on my bike.
+Although I repressed my desire to be a woman then, and for most of the next three decades, I always felt, deep down, that there was no contradiction between wanting to ride the world, and to race, on my bike--and being a woman.
 What has always drawn me to cycling is the freedom I feel when I ride.
 I feel as if my spirit is unchained, that--if you'll indulge me a cliche--I felt as free as the wind and as open as the air.

 And that, naturally, was what the woman in me wanted.
 She wanted to be free from what I now realize were the same boundaries that seemed to contain me when I was off my bike.
 When I say what I'm about to say, I don't mean to aggrandize myself: To be a long-distance cyclist at an age after you were supposed to have a drivers license and a car, you had to be an independent spirit.
 And, of course, it's impossible to be anything else if you want to live by the imperatives of your spirit rather than the dictates of your school, community and society.
 That's doubly true if your subconscious or unconscious gender--the one you are when you're by yourself--is different from the one on your birth certificate, and for which you are being trained by your school, church and other institutions.